Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Loom Strengths

-- Instant shareable links
+- Instant shareable links, no file uploading

-- AI transcription and summaries
+- AI transcription, summaries, and chapters

-- Viewer analytics and engagement
+- Viewer analytics (who watched, how long)

-- Team workspaces and comments
+- Team workspaces with threaded comments

 - Dead-simple recording workflow